 - Feed your millipedes a diet of decaying leaves, vegetables, and fruit

-- You can either grow your own food for them or purchase pre-made millipede food from a pet store
+- You can either grow your food for them or purchase pre-made millipede food from a pet store.

-- This can be achieved by using a combination of heat lamps and coolers if needed
+- This can be achieved by combining heat lamps and coolers if needed.

 Yes, poison dart frogs do eat millipedes.
-In fact, they will eat just about any small creature they can find, including insects, spiders, and other invertebrates.
+They will eat just about any small creature they can find, including insects, spiders, and other invertebrates.
 Dart frogs are particularly fond of millipedes because they are a good source of protein and nutrients.

-The millipedes also provide the frogs with a little bit of moisture, which is important in the dry rainforest environment where these amphibians live.
+The millipedes also provide the frogs with a little moisture, which is important in the dry rainforest environment where these amphibians live.

 Are Millipedes Toxic to Frogs?

 No, millipedes are not toxic to frogs.
-In fact, millipedes can be a good source of food for frogs.
-Millipedes are not poisonous and they do not carry any diseases that could harm frogs.
+Millipedes can be a good source of food for frogs.
+Millipedes are not poisonous and do not carry any diseases that could harm frogs.

 What Can Be Housed With Dart Frogs?

 There are a variety of animals that can be housed with dart frogs, including but not limited to: lizards, snakes, turtles, geckos, skinks, and other small mammals.
-When choosing tankmates for your dart frog(s), it is important to consider the size of the enclosure, as well as the temperament of both the frog(s) and potential tankmates.
+When choosing tankmates for your dart frog(s), it is important to consider the size of the enclosure and the temperament of both the frog(s) and potential tankmates.
 Some species of dart frogs are more aggressive than others, and some lizards or snakes may pose a threat to smaller frogs.

 It is also important to research whether or not the species you are considering are compatible in terms of care requirements (e.g., humidity levels).
-In general, it is best to house dart frogs with other amphibians or reptiles that have similar needs in terms of housing and care.
+In general, it is best to house dart frogs with other amphibians or reptiles with similar needs in terms of housing and care.

 Are Millipedes Good for Vivariums?